chandan-u/twitter_analysis_using_nlp/README.md

 # Tweets analysis using NLP

 An interesting technical story and findings when trying to analyze the tweets of hashtag "#news".
 And in the process observed how hashtags affect the performance of word2vec, wordlouds visualization.
-And hashtags are not completely useless.
-Hashtags can be used for categorizing the tweets/as labels.
-This project clearly explains why
+And hashtags are not completely bad either.
+Hashtags can be used for categorizing the tweets or as labels.
+This project clearly explains why:

 ## Data Gathering